sailpoint-oss/colab-non-employee-risk-management-splunk-addon/README.md

 ## Authentication:
-NERM uses bearer tokens to allow customers to authenticate to NERM API endpoints.
+Non-employee Risk Management(NERM) uses bearer tokens to allow customers to authenticate to Non-employee Risk Management(NERM) API endpoints.
 Information on how to generate token is (https://documentation.sailpoint.com/ne-admin/help/setup/api.html)

 ## Audit Events:
-NERM Query for Audit events endpoint provides a search engine for Audit Events by **optionally** combining subject_type, type, and subject_id to narrow down the audit events.
+Non-employee Risk Management(NERM) Query for Audit events endpoint provides a search engine for Audit Events by **optionally** combining subject_type, type, and subject_id to narrow down the audit events.

 ### Splunk Enterprise/Splunk Cloud:

 An event is a single piece of data in Splunk software, similar to a record in a log file or other data input.
 When data is indexed, it is divided into individual events.
 Each event is given a timestamp, host, source, and source type.
 Often, a single event corresponds to a single line in your inputs, but some inputs (for example, XML logs) have multi-line events, and some inputs have multiple events on a single line.
 When you run a successful search, you get back events.
-Similar events can be categorized together with event types
+Similar events can be categorized together with event types.
-//screenshot to be added

 ### Source Type
 Source type is a default field that identifies the data structure of an event.
 A source type determines how Splunk Enterprise formats the data during the indexing process.
 Splunk Enterprise comes with a large set of predefined source types, and it assigns a source type to your data.
 You can override this assignment by assigning an existing source type or creating a custom source type.
 This add-on creates a custom source type 'sailpoint_nerm_auditevent'.
 The Splunk indexer identifies and adds the source type field when it indexes the data.
 As a result, each indexed event has a source type field.
 A Splunk admin can use the source type field in searches to find all data of a certain type (as opposed to all data from a certain source).